rotty3000/config-node/README.md

 import {addProvider, ConfigProvider} from '@rotty3000/config-node';

 const customProvider: ConfigProvider = {
   description: "From a database, vault or whatever",
   priority: 100,
-    get: (commonCache, providerCache, key) => {
+  get: (key, providerCache, commonCache) => {
-        // if the work is hard, put the value in the local cache for better performance over repeated uses. if (key == 'custom.key') {
+    // If the work is hard, put the value in providerCache for better performance over repeat get operations.
+    // The provider is free to hold the providerCache var and clear it when it deems fit to return updated values.
+    // commonCache is a cache common to all providers and where values not specific to the provider can be stored in order to improve performance (e.g. `cwd`, `homedir`, etc.)

+    if (key == 'custom.key') {
       return 'custom value';
     }
   },
 };

 addProvider(customProvider);